nikhilsh/blogging-content/README.md

-harkx-hugo
+blog.nikhil.sh
 ----------

-This is the repo to build my personal homepage. (harkx.com)
+This is the repo to build my blog for fun. (blog.nikhil.sh)

-The static HTML is located in the repo https://github.com/harkx/harkx.github.io

 ### License